symmetriccurve/building-simplest-react-app/Steps to build.md

 Passing Data to ProductCard - Pass name and price of product as props Understanding of props
-  Understanding of passing data from parent to child

-Move the ProductCard as Separate Component
+  Understanding of passing data from parent to child Move the ProductCard as Separate Component
   With Product name
   With Product price

 Import Product Card in to App
-  Understanding of creating Child components and using them.
+  Understanding of importing files using dot and slash notations Understanding of creating Child components and using them.
 Using ProductCard
-Passing Data to ProductCard - Pass name and price of product as props
+Passing Data to ProductCard - Pass name and price of product as props Adding styles to React Components.
 Prop Validation in Product Card - Handle if prop is not passed

 Assignment: